-Many customers host their Git repositories on internal servers using GitHub Enterprise, GitLab, Atlassian, Bitbucket Server, or similar products.
-Flow needs to be able to access these servers to be able to collect the data used to calculate your metrics.
+Many customers host their Git repositories on internal servers using GitHub Enterprise, GitLab, Bitbucket Server, Jira, or similar products.
+Flow needs to access these servers in order to collect the data used to calculate your metrics.

 This can be accomplished securely by allowing access via HTTPS or SSH access to internal repositories.
 This ensures that all data transmitted to Flow is transmitted over a secure protocol.